Measures of irrationality for hypersurfaces of large degree: Birational Positivity and Covering Gonality

 In this section we study the covering gonality of a projective variety $X$, and prove Theorem \ref{Cov.Gon.Thm} from the Introduction.
 The basic strategy is to bound $\covgon(X)$ in terms of the positivity of the canonical bundle $K_X$.
 So we start with some remarks on birational measures of positivity for line bundles.

 Let $X$ be an irreducible projective variety.
-Given an integer $p \ge 0$, recall that a line bundle $L$ on $X$ is said to be $p$-very ample if the restriction map is surjective for every finite subscheme $\xi \subseteq X$ of length $p+1$.
+Given an integer $p \ge 0$, recall that a line bundle $L$ on $X$ is said to be $p$-\textit{very ample} if the restriction map is surjective for every finite subscheme $\xi \subseteq X$ of length $p+1$.
 In other words, one asks that every subscheme of length $p+1$ imposes independent conditions on the sections of $L$.
 The condition we focus on here is a birational analogue of this. \begin{definition} A line bundle $L$ on $X$ \textit{satisfies property $\BVA{p}$} if there exists a proper Zariski-closed subset $Z = Z(L) \subsetneqq X$ depending on $L$ such that

-surjects for every finite subscheme $\xi \subset X$ of length $p+1$ whose support is disjoint from $Z$. \end{definition} \noi Thus $\BVA{0}$ is equivalent to requiring that $L$ be effective, and $\BVA{1}$ is what is often called ``birationally very ample."\footnote{Hence ``BVA."}
+surjects for every finite subscheme $\xi \subset X$ of length $p+1$ whose support is disjoint from $Z$. \end{definition} \noi Thus $\BVA{0}$ is equivalent to requiring that $L$ be effective, and $\BVA{1}$ is what is often called ``birationally very ample."\footnote{Hence ``BVA."} This property was considered in \cite{Kn} and \cite{KSS} (under a different name).

 The following remarks yield a supply of examples. \begin{example} Let $X$ be an irreducible projective variety. \begin{enumerate} \item[(i).]
 If $L$ is a line bundle on $X$ satisfying $\BVA{p}$ and $E$ is an effective divisor on $X$, then $\OO_X(L+E)$ satisfies $\BVA{p}$.
 4pt